 Here are the steps to create an LLC using zenbusiness.

 On the zenbusiness website, type in your desired company name and click start now to bring up the wizard to begin creating your LLC.
 Once you click start, answer the simple chat-like questionnaire.
-It'll ask you if you want an LLC or corporation, I'd select LLC.
-Other business structures are available, but if your business makes less than six figures annually and you don't have several owners, an LLC is usually your best option.
+It'll ask if you want an LLC or corporation; I'd select LLC.
+Other business structures are available, but an LLC is usually your best option if you don't have several owners and don't want a board of directors.
+You can always elect to be taxed as an S-Corp later to save a little money if you start making more than six figures.